 - Brand Value in 2023: 8.7 billion USD

-The Kellogg Company or Kellogg’s is a multinational American company associated with the food processing industry.
-The manufacturing company is the leading producer of convenience food items and breakfast cereals which it markets across several countries with renowned own brands like Pringles, Frosted Flakes, Corn Flakes and Cheez-It etc.
+The Kellogg Company, or Kellogg’s, is a multinational American company associated with the food processing industry.
+The manufacturing company is the leading producer of convenience food items and breakfast cereals, which it markets across several countries with renowned brands like Pringles, Frosted Flakes, Corn Flakes Cheez-It, etc.

-Kellogg’s was one of the first few companies in the market to launch plant-based protein products.
-The Kellogg Company has strengthened its position in emerging markets through partnerships, divestitures and acquisitions.
+Kellogg’s was one of the first companies to launch plant-based protein products.
+The Kellogg Company has strengthened its position in emerging markets through partnerships, divestitures, and acquisitions.

-Over time the company has faced severe food safety concerns that have been dealt with through quality management systems to alleviate consumer fears if any.
-The company faces skyrocketing costs and inventory management issues from time to time but with manufacturing facilities in emerging markets, it has managed to control it to a great extent.
+Over time, the company has faced severe food safety concerns that have been dealt with through quality management systems to alleviate consumer fears, if any.
+The company faces skyrocketing costs and inventory management issues occasionally, but with manufacturing facilities in emerging markets, it has managed to control them significantly.

-The Kellogg Company is currently one of the best breakfast cereal companies in the world with several own brands that have taken the brand name to new heights.
+The Kellogg Company is one of the best breakfast cereal companies in the world, with several brands that have taken the brand name to new heights.

 Target Market: Marketing Mix of Kellogg’s

 The Kellogg Company is a leading producer of convenience foods and cereals.
-The products fall into different categories to suit the target consumers of the all-age group as well as gender.
-The breakfast cereal brand has very high brand recognition and visibility in the market for example when anyone mentions Corn Flakes the word Kellogg’s Cornflakes just pops into mind.
+The products fall into different categories to suit the target consumers of all ages and genders.
+The breakfast cereal brand has very high brand recognition and visibility in the market.
+For example, when anyone mentions Corn Flakes, the word Kellogg’s Cornflakes pops into mind.

-The company has two main target consumers the parents and the children who are often identified as the purchaser and the influencer respectively.
+The company has two primary target consumers: the parents and the children, who are often identified as the purchaser and the influencer, respectively.
 Kellogg’s regularly provides breakfast clubs, cereal boxes, and Kellogg’s Chocos in schools to attract children.
 The Kellogg Company has kept different prizes in the cereal box to target children.

-Kellogg’s marketing strategy has created a marketing mix framework that focuses on the target audiences through different food products.
+Kellogg’s marketing strategy has created a marketing mix framework focusing on the target audiences through different food products.
 The products fall into several categories and variants of cereal boxes that can easily suit the individual taste and preference of the customer.
-Kellogg’s Cornflakes targets the family audiences, Kellogg’s Coco Pops attract children and Kellogg’s Special K is for women who prefer healthy living.
+Kellogg’s Cornflakes targets family audiences, Kellogg’s Coco Pops attracts children, and Kellogg’s Special K is for women who prefer healthy living.

-Kellogg’s marketing strategy also targets individuals who often skip breakfast either because they do not have the time to cook or because they cannot cook.
+Kellogg’s marketing strategy also targets individuals who often skip breakfast because they do not have the time to cook or cannot cook.
 In both cases.
-Kellogg’s products fall in the category of the best alternatives for a healthy and balanced first meal of the day.
+Kellogg’s products are the best alternatives for a healthy and balanced first meal of the day.

 Kellogg’s Marketing Strategy & Marketing Mix (4Ps)

-The marketing mix elements help the Kellogg Company in aligning the business strategy with Kellogg’s marketing strategy for an effective marketing plan.
+The marketing mix elements help Kellogg’s Company align its business strategy with Kellogg’s marketing strategy for an effective marketing plan.
 The marketing mix framework is the building block on which all its future marketing strategies are based for achieving desired business objectives.

-The marketing mix of Kellogg’s ensures full customer value and customer loyalty by focusing on food safety concerns and quality management systems.
+Kellogg’s marketing mix ensures full customer value and loyalty by focusing on food safety concerns and quality management systems.
 This move will boost sales growth in such a way that it will eventually help to gain a better market share in developed and emerging markets.

-Kellogg’s breakfast cereal has become the staple diet of mornings in most households across several countries and this is all because of the effective marketing strategies and marketing mix framework adopted by the renowned brand.
+Kellogg’s breakfast cereal has become the staple breakfast in most households across several countries because of the renowned brand’s effective marketing strategies and marketing mix framework.

-Kellogg was the first company to launch the high-fibre cereal “Bran Flakes” in the breakfast cereal market and also the first brand to hire a dietician to identify which raw materials would prove beneficial for the customers and know more about the product life cycle of the food products.
+Kellogg was the first company to launch the high-fiber cereal “Bran Flakes” in the breakfast cereal market and the first brand to hire a dietician to identify which raw materials would benefit the customers and know more about the product life cycle of the food products.
 Kellogg’s focuses on quality raw materials and product life cycle because it will eventually ensure customer loyalty for the brand and its products.

 Products (Product Mix): Kellogg’s Marketing Strategy

-The different products fall into several categories like breakfast cereals, corn flakes, savory snacks, snack bars, frosted flakes cereal bars and frozen breakfast etc.
+The different products fall into several categories: breakfast cereals, corn flakes, savory snacks, snack bars, frosted flakes, cereal bars, frozen breakfast, etc.

 Some of the most popular products in Kellogg’s marketing strategy include

-The Corn Flakes is a nourishing low fat and cholesterol-free breakfast item that boasts of natural raw materials and goodness of protein, vitamins, iron and calcium.
+The Corn Flakes is a nourishing, low-fat, and cholesterol-free breakfast item that boasts natural raw materials and goodness of protein, vitamins, iron, and calcium.
 With Corn Flakes, Kellogg’s marketing strategy has shown strong market leadership in the cereal segment.
-The brand from the USA sell Corn Flakes cereal boxes, a complete breakfast item for every morning in several Corn Flakes flavours
+The brand from the USA sells Corn Flakes cereal boxes, a complete breakfast item for every morning in several Corn Flakes flavors.

 - KELLOGG’S CORN FLAKES ORIGINAL

-Chocos is a wheat-based cereal that was first launched to attract children but soon became a favourite of the all-age group.
-Kellogg’s regularly keeps on introducing flavours to keep the customers happy, increase snacks growth and prove its market leadership in the cereal segment to the competitors.
+Chocos is a wheat-based cereal first launched to attract children but soon became a favorite of the all-age group.
+Kellogg’s regularly introduces flavors to keep the customers happy, increase snack growth, and prove its market leadership in the cereal segment to competitors.